 This course provides students with the core concepts of marketing as applied to the U.S. healthcare sector and its unique regulatory and legal environment.
 Students will gain an understanding in: identifying customer segmentation and targeting, developing a customer-focused strategy, and the use of qualitative and quantitative analysis to inform marketing decisions.
 The culminating experience will be the development of a strategic marketing plan for a healthcare product or service.

-Apply to be a non-degree student at the Colorado School of Public Health's CU Anschutz Medical Campus or CU South Denver Campus.
+Apply to be a non-degree student at the Colorado School of Public Health's CU Anschutz Medical Campus or at the CU South Denver extension.

 Courses at ColoradoSPH may not be audited.
 However, a student may register for a course for no credit and pay the full tuition and fees.
 Students must designate “No Credit” by the appropriate deadlines as set forth by the Registrar’s Office.
 No Credit forms are available from the CU Anschutz Medical Campus Registrar’s Office.